agropunx/PigApp/README.md

 Steps:
 1- Within the GUI, Load from file or Record from the wathever defined pc audio input (built in, audiocard..) .wav file, for a given user defined duration (sec)
-2- Compute Analysis (get word and apneas distribution over time, then perform apnea spectral analisys and signal statistics) 3- Explore, Export or Save Data
+2- Compute Analysis (get word and apneas distribution over time, then perform apnea spectral analisys and basic signal statistics)
+3- Explore, Export or Save Data

 The app comes with a simple GUI built on MATLAB appdesigner tool.

 ## Install
-The app had been compiled to run as a standalone desktop app for Linux and Windows OS.
+The app had been compiled to run as a standalone desktop app for Linux.
-In order to install simply download and launch the file in /YOUR_OS/for-redistribution/ folder.
+In order to install simply download and launch the file in /for-redistribution/ folder.
 The app require Matlab Runtime installed on the running machine (the web downloader should start automatically when main installer starts, however you can download from here:https://www.mathworks.com/products/compiler/matlab-runtime.html)

+The MATLAB .prj file is also given, so the code it can be access through MATLAB Appdesigner

 ## Additional Notes
 The app implement state of the art rVAD (robust Voice Activity Detection - http://kom.aau.dk/~zt/online/rVAD/) algorithm developed by Zheng-Hua Tan (Department of Electronic Systems, Aalborg University, Denmark - zt@es.aau.dk).